I find Earth Day to be kind of an odd holiday... especially as someone who talks about eco-friendly living pretty much 24/7.

 You might not know this, but a significant amount of greenhouse gasses come from landfills.
 Almost 16% of all methane emissions in the US come from landfills and methane is around 30x more powerful than CO2.

 One of the best things you can do is stop binning your organics and get a compost bin.
-You can learn more in the post I wrote for International Compost Week.
+You can learn more about all of the benefits of composting here.

 4. Commit to buying less:

 Did you know, one of the best things you can do for the environment is to simply buy less?

 Yep.
 We tend to buy a lot of stuff that we don't necessarily use or need.
 Grab my tips for shopping like a minimalist to make sure that you only buy what you truly love.

 5. Use real stuff:

 We live in a disposable culture where many of our products are meant to be used for a few moments and then thrown away.
 You can help combat this by choosing reusables!

 Instead of opting for a disposable coffee cup, choose a reusable mug or thermos to carry your coffee to go.

 Instead of grabbing plastic utensils to eat your lunch, grab a real metal fork and wash it after you've used it.